 People regularly ignore the need for dental checkups.
-In fact figures show that as many as 50% of us are quite happy to cancel our appointments without even thinking twice.
+In fact, figures show that as many as 50% of us are quite happy to cancel our appointments without even thinking twice.

-What’s more people fail to sign up for your newsletters, and some don’t even have the common courtesy to stick around and read your blog post all the way to the end…
+What’s more, people fail to sign up for your newsletters, and some don’t even have the common courtesy to stick around and read your blog post all the way to the end…

 All of this poses a consistent issue for most dental practices.
-After all, what use are any of your marketing efforts if patients put off actually getting in touch or booking in for treatments?
+After all, what use is any of your marketing efforts if patients put off actually getting in touch or booking in for treatments?

 So the question we find many dentists want the answer to is… “How on earth can you encourage your users to act?”

-Well it seems that patients need a constant, firm push in the right direction.
+Well, it seems that patients need a constant, firm push in the right direction.
 That’s where a persuasive dental call to action comes in.
-What’s that I hear you ask?
+What’s that, I hear you ask?

 A ‘call-to-action’ (often abbreviated as CTA) is either a line of text or an image in your content that pushes your viewers to take action, as the term quite literally suggests.

 So what type of action?

 Well, it can be anything; that’s up to you.
 However, a few common CTA’s include